info-wind/infowind-rfid-android/PROTOCOL.md

 If the command **will not run infinetly**, the response is:

-- multiple scanned label info according to <a href="#label-data-format">label data format</a> or a <a href="#notfound">`NOTFOUND`</a> keyword, each followed by the standard line ending `\n`
+- multiple scanned labels info according to <a href="#label-data-format">label data format</a> or a <a href="#notfound">`notfound`</a> keyword
-- the end of command `OK\n` to acknowledge successful scan end.
+- the end of command `ok` to acknowledge successful scan end.
 ```
-AT+SCAN?COUNT=3
+/scan?count=3
 1,300833B2DDD9014000000032,1,-57.6,0,0,1
 2,300833B2DDD9014000000033,1,-58.1,0,0,1
 3,300833B2DDD9014000000034,1,-52.3,0,0,1
-OK
+ok
 ```

-## Command: `AT+FIND?<filter&params...>\n` - search for labes using a filter with parameters
+## Command: `/find?<filter>&<params...>` - search for labes using a filter with parameters
 ```
-AT+FIND?PERSISTENT&COUNT=2&DURATION=20000
+/find?persistent&count=2&duration=20000
 ```

 The `filter` can be:
-- `BEST` find the labes with best RSSI, sort by it and send the best first
+- `best` find the labes with best RSSI, sort by it and send the best first
-- `PERSISTENT` find the labes that are the most persistent or stable, to be used on a mooving scanner to detect the labes that are moving with it
+- `persistent` find the labes that are the most persistent or stable, to be used on a moving scanner to detect the labes that are moving with it

 The `<params...>` must be numbers, no `inf` or missing values allowed:
-- `COUNT` (no default) the amount of labels to scan and return back
+- `count` (no default) the amount of labels to scan and return back
-- `DURATION` (no default) the amount of milliseconds to scan for
+- `duration` (no default) the amount of milliseconds to scan for

 The response is:

-- multiple scanned label info according to <a href="#labelq-data-format">label with quality/confidence data format</a> or a <a href="#notfound">`NOTFOUND`</a> keyword, each followed by the standard line ending `\n`
+- multiple scanned labels info according to <a href="#labelq-data-format">label with quality/confidence data format</a> or a <a href="#notfound">`notfound`</a> keyword
-- the end of command `OK\n` to acknowledge successful scan end.
+- the end of command `ok` to acknowledge successful scan end.
 ```
-AT+FIND?PERSISTENT&COUNT=4&DURATION=20000
+/find?persistent&count=4&duration=20000
 1,300833B2DDD9014000000032,1,-57.6,0,0,1,0.988
 2,300833B2DDD9014000000033,1,-58.1,0,0,1,0.873
 3,300833B2DDD9014000000034,1,-52.3,0,0,1,0.456
-NOTFOUND
-OK
+notfound
+ok
 ```

 ## Errors

-If a command encounters an error during execution, such as recieving incorrect parameters, an error is thrown and the command completes with `OK`.
+If a command encounters an error during execution, such as recieving incorrect parameters, an error is thrown.

 The error syntax is a follows:

-- a key word `ERROR`
+- a key word `error`
 - a single white space
-- a string describing the error followed by the standard line ending `\n`
+- a string describing the error
-- the end of command `OK\n`.

 For example:
 ```
-AT+FIND
+/find
-ERROR Filter not provided
+error Filter not provided
-OK

-AT+FIND?PERSISTENT
+/find?persistent
-ERROR Count not provided
+error Count not provided
-OK

-AT+FIND?PERSISTENT?COUNT=inf
+/find?persistent?count=inf
-ERROR Count can not be inf
+error Count can not be inf
-OK
 ```

 <h2 id="label-data-format">Label data format</h2>